jclusso/strapi-plugin-netlify-deployments/README.md

 The plugin is reading the following configuration variables to work:

-- `deployHook`: Url of the git deploy hook exposed in Vercel.
+- `buildHook`: Url of the build hook in Netlify.

-  - You can follow [this](https://vercel.com/docs/git/deploy-hooks) guide to create a deploy hook on Vercel
+  - You can follow [this](https://docs.netlify.com/configure-builds/build-hooks/) guide to create a build hook on Netlify

-- `apiToken`: API token of your Vercel account used to fetch the list of deployments
+- `accessToken`: Access token of your Netlify account used to fetch the list of deployments

-  - Access tokens can be created and managed inside your [account settings](https://vercel.com/account/tokens)
+  - Access tokens can be created and managed inside your [user settings](https://app.netlify.com/user/applications#personal-access-tokens)

-- `appFilter`: Name of your Vercel App used to filter the list of deployments

-  - Set the name of your [Vercel App](https://vercel.com/dashboard) to see only the deployments you need

-- `teamFilter`: Id of your Vercel Team used to filter the list of deployments
+- `siteId`: Site ID of your Netlify site used to filter the list of deployments

-  - Set the id of your [Vercel Team](https://vercel.com/dashboard) to see only the deployments you need
+  - Set the Site ID of your [Netlify Site](https://app.netlify.com) to see only the deployments you need.
+This can be found at Site settings > General.

 ### Environment Configuration